Murlokotom/AddExtLib/README.md

 ## Project Compilation Procedure Using the `AddExtLib` Macro for CMake

 During the first configuration and compilation pass, CMake downloads and compiles the libraries.
 During subsequent passes, the already downloaded and compiled libraries are linked to the main program.
-If the **OPTIONS** parameter is changed, the library is forcibly recompiled.
+If the **OPTIONS** or **DEPENDS** parameter is changed, the library is forcibly recompiled.
 To control which stage is being executed, the `ALL_EXTLIB_ADDED` variable is used, which indicates that all external libraries are ready to be linked to the main project.

 Example CMakeLists.txt: